AnyelaDev/Tech_assessment/reimagined /Planning/Workflow.md

 - Stop after completing each todo item to show progress
 - Wait for user confirmation before continuing to next task
 - This allows for review and feedback at each step
+- Check Issues.md for Claude tasks in double curly brackets and execute them